SDM-TIB/NormaKG/README.md

-# KGSaw
+# NormaKG

-KGSaw is a versatile tool that employs mapping partitioning and data fragmentation techniques, guided by functional dependencies, to enhance the performance of existing knowledge graph creation engines.
-As of now, KGSaw exclusively supports the projection of CSV files.
+NormaKG is a versatile tool that employs mapping partitioning and data normalization techniques, guided by functional dependencies, to enhance the performance of existing knowledge graph creation engines.
+As of now, NormaKG exclusively supports the projection of CSV files.

-## Installing KGSaw
+## Installing NormaKG
 ```
 pip3 install -r requirements.txt
 ```

 ## Example of Configuration File

-KGSaw offers two types of projections: Simple and Functional.
-The Simple projection focuses on projecting only the necessary data sources and transforming Parent triples maps and self-joins into their equivalent `rr:template` operations.
-On the other hand, the Functional projection is based on the functional dependencies of the data sources, ensuring that non-functional attributes are processed separately.
+NormaKG offers two types of projections: Simple and Functional.
+The Simple projection (MapSDI) focuses on projecting only the necessary data sources and transforming Parent triples maps and self-joins into their equivalent `rr:template` operations.
+On the other hand, the Functional projection (NormaKG) is based on the functional dependencies of the data sources, ensuring that non-functional attributes are processed separately.
 This approach enables knowledge graph creation engines to run without the need to remove duplicates.
 Additionally, the Functional projection requires a file containing the functional dependencies of the data sources.
+Users when using the functional projection can generate the knowledge if provided with a knowledge graph creation engine.
+Currently, NormaKG can execute SDM-RDFizer, RMLMapper, Morph-KGC, RocketRML, and FlexRML.
+Please note, that corresponding libraries and executables for the engines must be downloaded separately.
+The `engine` parameter is the configuration file is optional.
+If not given, NormaKG will normalized the provided mappings and data sources.

 ### Example of Simple Projection Configuration File